20 Tips to Improve Your Typography Skills

 Did you know that pure black and white don’t exist in nature?
 Everything reflects subtle hints of the colours around it.

 Take my website as an example.
 The black I use is #0D0E11, and the white is #FFFEFD.
-Hard to notice.
-But it does make a difference.
+Hard to notice but it does make a difference.

 Design tip